MeganerdNL/fw-fanctrl-runit-files/README.md

 ## Control and configuration
 The service can be controlled according to the documentation in [fw-fanctrl](https://github.com/TamtamHero/fw-fanctrl).
 The main config file is in `/etc/fw-fanctrl/config.json`.
 Reload the service by doing: `sudo sv restart fw-fanctrl` or by issuing `fw-fanctrl reload`.
+See the status with `fw-fanctrl print all`